breakthewall/restify/README.md

 ## Restify the program

-To make a simple program a REST service, an online repository has to host the program source code.
+To make a simple program a REST service, an online GIT repository has to host the program source code.
 Then, please type the following command:
 ```
 ./restify.sh <program_url>
 ```